spinnytea/freecell/README.md

 - TODO (controls) keyboard + selection
 - TODO (animation) animate cards in flight should be above others
 - TODO (settings) undo limit - all, until foundation (i.e. can never bring a card off foundation, even through undo), few, once, none
-- TODO (gameplay) make sure to play/record a game for 10-6 and 4-1
-  - use move history, unit test replay
-  - use it for testing history forward & backwards
 - TODO (gameplay) hard vs medium vs easy
   - [FreeCell lists of difficult (and extra easy) deals](https://www.solitairelaboratory.com/fclists.html)
   - Some games require no free cells :D - so make a 0 cells version restricted to these games